-- Naval units in the Naval Gunfire Support box must retreat immediately after the Land Combat that they are supporting has been resolved. - If an Amphibious Assault fails to remove all enemy land units with Defense Factors greater than zero from the port hex being attacked, all participating naval units must immediately retreat. - Naval units that attack during Naval Combat in a Port must immediately retreat if they Disengage [8.2.4].
+- Naval units that conduct a Naval Bombardment must retreat immediately after it has been resolved. - Naval units in the Naval Gunfire Support box must retreat immediately after the Land Combat that they are supporting has been resolved. - If an Amphibious Assault fails to remove all enemy land units with Defense Factors greater than zero from the port hex being attacked, all participating naval units must immediately retreat. - Naval units that attack during Naval Combat in a Port must immediately retreat if they Disengage [8.2.4].